A simple framework for your loyalty program

 at times, it feels difficult to understand how they work.

 At times, why would I even care to swipe my card?

 THIS FRAMEWORK CAN HELP DESIGNERS TO PLAN LOYALTY PROGRAMS THAT STICK.

 It has been built with elements from the best programs around, and based on videogames studies on challenge-reward systems that free dopamine in the brain.
 Yeah, it's dope!

-Along the years, I came up with a framework that can create a mix of elements that, when put together, can generate quite strong hypotheses for positive customer behaviour enforcement.
+Along the years, I came up with a framework that can create a mix of elements that, when put together, can generate quite strong hypotheses for positive customer behavior enforcement.

 It's simple, but not too simple.

 Note This canvas does not address the functionalities of your Marketing Automation Platform, nor the segmentation or the winning ideas.
 Those you can only learn experimenting and collecting data properly!

 1/4 How to use triggers?